ptjahjadi/Fusion-ART-Model/Code/README.md

-# Fusion ART Retrieval Model by Patrick Tjahjadi
+# Fusion ART Code by Patrick Tjahjadi, Prof. Tan Ah-Hwee and Dr. Budhitama Subagdja
-## Note
-This README is for binary one-hot encoding, found in codes "professor-fusionART.ipynb" and "compl-professor-fusionART.ipynb".

-## Aim
-The aim of this project is to store and retrieve data from a Fusion Adaptive Resonance Theory (ART) model, given a dataset.
-The accuracy of the model in retrieving data can then be measured for varying levels of noise.

 ## Prerequisites and Setting Up
 This model is written in Jupyter Notebook version 4.4.0 using Python version 3.7.1.
 The following software are required